Skip to main content

 Basic concepts of biology with emphasis on the process of science, metabolism, cell biology, plant and animal form and function, and physiology.
 Broadly designed to satisfy the needs of those pursuing biological and preprofessional curricula.
 F.

 PSYC 241.
-Introduction to Statistics.
+Statistics for the Behavioral Sciences.
 4 Credits.

 BIOL 442.
 Physiology of Organs and Systems.
 3 Credits.